 Soy contains phytoestrogens or “plant-estrogens”, which sounds a bit scary.
 Who wants to ingest a foreign estrogen?
 But in reality, we ingest a lot of foreign estrogens (also called xenoestrogens).

-⚠️ Xenoestrogens are not actually estradiol (our main estrogen).
-They’re chemicals that are molecularly similar to estradiol.
+⚠️ Xenoestrogens are not estradiol (our main estrogen).
+Instead, they’re chemicals that are molecularly similar to estradiol.

 We’re exposed to many toxic xenoestrogens such as pesticides, plastics, and ethinylestradiol (the synthetic estrogen in hormonal birth control).
-Chemical xenoestrogens cause many women’s health problems including PCOS, thyroid disease, endometriosis, infertility, and breast cancer.
+Chemical xenoestrogens have been linked to many women’s health problems including PCOS, thyroid disease, endometriosis, infertility, and breast cancer.

-Phytoestrogens, or plant-estrogens, are more benign.
+We’re also exposed to phytoestrogens, or plant-estrogens, which are more benign.
 They’re naturally present in many foods including lentils, oats, peanuts, cashews, garlic, cabbage, fennel, apples, coffee, beer, dairy, and meat.
 Phytoestrogens have long been part of our traditional diet, so we’re adapted to them.
 They help to regulate and metabolize estradiol (our strongest estrogen).
-For example, phytoestrogens protect and buffer estrogen receptors. and they promote the healthy detoxification of estrogen.
+For example, phytoestrogens protect and buffer estrogen receptors. and they promote the healthy metabolism or detoxification of estrogen.

-In the presence of high estradiol, phytoestrogens have a net anti-estrogen effect.
+In the presence of high estradiol, phytoestrogens have an anti-estrogen effect.
 They make periods lighter and improve estrogen-excess symptoms such as PMS and heavy periods.
 They protect against breast cancer.
 See my Estrogen Excess post.

 Soy’s anti-estrogen effect is so strong that too much soy can stop periods and impair fertility.
 Period suppression the biggest negative effect from soy I encounter in my clinic.
 That’s why I list soy as one of the “hidden causes of polycystic ovarian syndrome” in my 4 Types of PCOS post.